 She couldn’t help but wonder if he hadn’t warmed the vehicles cabin for her sake, the armored suits the soldiers wore were thermal regulated, so it was unlikely that Danika actually needed it.
 More than likely the suit compensated for the sudden and drastic change in temperature that occurred the moment the door to the outside was opened.
-The wind that blow in cut right through her coat and vale like a knife made of ice.
-Both hands went instantly into her coats pockets where her mini-heaters were located, one of the few luxuries she allowed herself, well that and the warm morning showers, and the right not to ware gloves, she hated gloves, hated anything that covered her hands over much.
-Fortunately, the ground vehicle they would be using wasn’t parked far away, and here she was worrying that he would have parked in front of the entry way, or kept the motor running.
-He had done neither of those things, and made a passing introduction between her and the Sergeant, who was sitting up in the vehicles weapon’s turret, which was situated right behind the cabin, and right before the enclosed carrier bed.
-This would be Faiz’s first experience riding in a UPS vehicle and she was curious to see how it would compare with typical skift.
-The major difference between UPS vehicles from most that existed in the habitable worlds, was that they had round balls instead of hover skirts.
+The wind blowingin cut right through her coat and vale like a knife made of ice.
+Both hands went instantly into her coats pockets where her mini-heaters were located, one of the few luxuries she allowed herself, well that and the warm morning showers, and the right not to ware gloves.
+She hated gloves, hated anything that covered her hands over much.
+Fortunately, the ground vehicle they would be using wasn’t parked far away, and here she was worrying he would have parked in front of the entry way, or kept the motor running.
+He had done neither of those things, and made a passing introduction between her and the Sergeant, who sat up in the vehicles weapon’s turret, which was situated right behind the cabin, and right before the enclosed carrier bed.
+This would be Faiz’s first experience riding in an UPS vehicle and she was curious to see how it would compare with a typical skift.
+The major difference between UPS vehicles from most that existed in the habitable worlds, was they had round balls instead of hover skirts.
 Sure, there were still big tread based ground vehicles, but those were for moving heavy loads and construction equipment.
-Things to big and weight too much for hover skirts to support.
+Things too big and weight too much for hover skirts to support.
 The round balls were covered in some thick carbon fiber tech, which was designed to give the mechanism even greater traction.
 The majority of UPS vehicles, from the Light Military Transport, like the one she was in, to the heaviest Mobile Artillery Platform, all incorporated this style of conveyance.

 The cabin was a bit warm, and a bit of a shock from the cold for just a few heartbeats, but it quickly became quite comfortable; no, Faiz was sure that he’d run the system for her benefit.
-This conclusion was further reinforced by the way he handled the conversation that followed as they made there way to survey the new skift assembly plant that the Legget had designed and over seen the construction of.
-Like how he asked about her mother’s health, before he inquired about her father’s work as Landing Control Coordinator at the Skyport; or like how he inquired about her nieces and nephews before inquiring about her sisters; or how he staid clear of the topic of her brothers all together.
+This conclusion was further reinforced by the way he handled the conversation that followed as they made their way to survey the new skift assembly plant that the Legget had designed and oversaw the construction of.
+Like how he asked about her mother’s health, before he inquired about her father’s work as Landing Control Coordinator at the Skyport; or like how he inquired about her nieces and nephews before inquiring about her sisters; or how he steered clear of the topic of her brothers all together.
 It seemed as though he realized on some level that she was closer to her mother than her father; closer to her nieces and nephews, than her sisters; and knew that discussing her brothers, only one of whom still lived, was likely to set off the next Jahan war.
 The skift assembly plant, like all the stops they would be making as part of the tour, was a joint effort between local construction crews and off planet military forces.
 It was the closest in the list and she could see from the LTM’s onboard computer they would be traveling in an ellipse, just skirting major roads, as not to be caught in most of the bad traffic during the later parts of the tour.